 What I love about this smartwatch is its micro sim card slot.
 This means you can actually use it as a phone for calling and texting even without the Bluetooth connection with your actual smartphone.

-So far, there’s nothing impressive nor anything that’s deplorable about this smartwatch except that most of our testers found that it is useless for iPhone users.
+So far, there’s nothing impressive nor anything that’s deplorable about this smartwatch except that it has limited functionality with iOS.
 If you’re using a smartwatch for simple tasks such as receiving notifications or looking at the calendar, this smartwatch will do the job.

 This smartwatch also has its own Sim Card slot so you can use this as a stand-alone phone for calling and texting contacts without actually linking it to your phone.
 Texting, though, can be a tedious task if you’re doing it on an 1.54” screen.

-Like the Vallen Sweatproof, there’s not too much to be excited with this smartwatch apart from its low price.
-But, if you’re looking for something that can do basic tasks such as calling or receive push notifications, this smartwatch will suffic.
-It’s a good deal considering the price.
+If you’re looking for something that can do basic tasks such as calling or receive push notifications, this smartwatch will do the job.

 Editor’s Pick: ASUS Zenwatch 2

 Lastly, the Martian Notifier is worthy of recognition for its uniqueness and simplicity.
 Unlike other smartwatches that try to cram as many apps as it can in its system, the Martian Notifier is unique, since it has only one important feature which qualifies it as a smartwatch: a notification system.
-For a price under $50, it’s a great catch to have something that looks like a chic, traditional wristwatch that can notify you when an email, a text or a call is coming in.
+For lower option, it’s a great catch to have something that looks like a chic, traditional wristwatch that can notify you when an email, a text or a call is coming in.
 I have so much love for its elegance and simplicity.